Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 781.
 Clinical Education Experience II.6 Credits.

-This clinical experience is designed to facilitate the development of skill in the evaluation and treatment of inpatients or outpatients with a variety of musculoskeletal, neuromuscular, and/or general medical/surgical diagnoses.
-Students are expected to demonstrate appropriate professional behaviors and develop effective communication skills with patients and health care professionals.
-Course Prerequisites include successful completion of all academic coursework and PT 671: Clinical Education Experience I. HIPAA and OSHA training and CPR certification are required.
+This clinical experience facilitates the development of skill in the examination, evaluation and treatment of patients with a variety of diagnoses with patients across the lifespan.
+Students are expected to demonstrate appropriate professional behaviors and develop effective communication skills with patients/clients, families/caregivers, and health care professionals.
+Students must be in good academic standing, provide evidence of CPR certification, HIPAA and OSHA training, and comply with all programmatic and site health requirements to participate in experiential learning.

 Prerequisites: None